dekuNukem/ATX4VC/device_specific/og_mac.md

 If this is your first time, a few tips:

 * Make sure your soldering iron has proper **temperature control**, NOT the cheap ones with just a power switch!
-Those get way too hot and will damage the PCB very easily.
+They get way too hot and will damage the PCB.

 * Use **leaded solder**, much easier to work with.